-The answer to the problems that are caused by fatherlessness are not found by passing a law or passing out more checks.
+The answer to the problems that are caused by fatherlessness is not found by passing a law or passing out more checks.
 A problem that is caused by the loss of a primary relationship – e.g. a missing Dad — must be addressed and solved, by the establishment of new, positive personal relationships.
 Governments can do some things well, but creating warm personal relationships is not one of them.
 Creating loving personal relationships and wholeness where there is brokenness is a fundamental calling for the Church of Jesus Christ.

 The solution is also not found in attaching blame to a single mom who is already struggling and in most cases, doing the very best she can do.
-The solution is found in supporting those single mom’s and grandmothers by attaching a mentor to each of these precious children.
+The solution is found in supporting those single moms and grandmothers by attaching a mentor to each of these precious children.

 But the problem is so big.
-What can the little group of people that meets under the steeple on Main St. do to fight this fast growing cultural cancer?
+What can the little group of people that meets under the steeple on Main St. do to fight this fast-growing cultural cancer?

 The Army of Hope (The Church)

 16 million men and women served in the US military during WW II.
-It was the introduction of this force that turned the tide in the fight against the freedom killing cancer of Hitler’s Germany and Imperialistic Japan.
-On any Sunday morning there are between 50 and 100,000,000 people attending Christian Churches in America.
+It was the introduction of this force that turned the tide in the fight against the freedom of killing cancer of Hitler’s Germany and Imperialistic Japan.
+On any Sunday morning, there are between 50 and 100,000,000 people attending Christian Churches in America.

 We first must recognize the reality of the growing problem and what this can mean to our nation.
 Then we need to wake up that sleeping giant called the Church.
 The Church is more than the pretty white building in the middle of town where people get married, baptized, and eulogized.
-The Church is the body of Christ, and the answer for this cultural cancer called fatherlessness.
+The Church is the body of Christ, and the answer to this cultural cancer called fatherlessness.

 Why Should I Spend Two Hours a Week Mentoring a Child?